jaar23/tui_widget/README.md

 ![preview](./tui_widget.gif)

-It feels like an old school software, it is minimize the use of mouse of the command, it is navigate by `[tab]` button between widgets.
+It feels like an old school software, let's stick with the keyboard :D, it is navigate by `[tab]` button between widgets.

 You can use the widget with illwill or bootstrap with `TerminalApp`.